pion/webrtc/examples/sfu-minimal/README.md

 # sfu-minimal
-sfu-minimal is a pion-WebRTC application that demonstrates how to broadcast a video to many peers, while only requiring the broadcaster to upload once.
+sfu-minimal is a Pion WebRTC application that demonstrates how to broadcast a video to many peers, while only requiring the broadcaster to upload once.

 This could serve as the building block to building conferencing software, and other applications where publishers are bandwidth constrained.